Superstars: Carrots

 Ginger ist a root from South East Asia and over 80 varieties of it exist.
 In Asia, ginger is known and used for its antibiotic and immune-stimulating effects.
 Ginger eases stomach and digestive problems and helps with motion sickness (have it as a tea, cookie or dried).
 The benefits of ginger root: Ginger (Zingiber Officinale) is one of my most favourite flavours and has immense powers.
 It improves blood circulation and relaxes the muscles.
 It also has a warming, antiseptic and cleansing effect and helps with colds and rheumatism, constipation, water retention and high cholesterol, muscle tension, even with period pains, migraines and headaches.
 Ginger is rich in vitamin B6, and can relief pregnant women of morning sickness.
 Last but not least, ginger has been effective…

 Apricot (Prunus armenaica) are originally from China and came via Armenia (hence the Latin name) to Europe.
 At the end of the 18th century the first apricot trees were brought to North America and have since then been mostly grown in California.
 Apricots are rich in fiber, potassium, vitamin A, C and E, copper and iron.
 The color of the apricot (and also the carrot) is created by beta-carotene which is a precursor of vitamin A (provitamin A) and acts as a cell protection from the inside.
 This can become visible through a slightly tanned complexion after consuming large amounts.
-Apricots are also rich in calcium and magnesium, and keep the body´s minerals in balance.
-They are good for digestion and can…
+Apricots are also rich in calcium and magnesium, and keep the body’s minerals in balance.
+They are good for digestion and can help with constipation….

 Pineapple (Ananas Comosus) varieties come in different sizes, but they have all a tough, inedible skin which changes color from green to golden brown when ripening.
 The fruit itself grows out of the flower of the plant!
 Pineapple also does not grow on trees but instead close to the ground.
 The benefits of pineapple: Pineapple reduces blood clotting and may help to remove plaque from artery walls.
 Pineapple is rich in potassium and vitamin C and also very rich in enzymes.
 Enzymes are helpful in digestion and detoxification, can also have a pineapple skin-firming effect.
 Bromelain: This enzyme bromelain or bromelain is used in modern medicine due to its anti-inflammatory effect after surgery, it reduces swelling and promotes digestion.

 Dates are drupes (stone fruit) from the area around the Persian Gulf.
 In ancient times they were brought from Mesopotamia to Egypt and then cultivated there.
 Later they came via North Africa to Spain – and form there in 1765 to America and California.
-Dates are rich in fiber and thus support the digestive system.
-They are good for lowering cholesterol and have a high iron content useful in anemia.
+Dates are rich in fibre and thus support the digestive system.
+They are good for lowering cholesterol and have a high iron content useful in anaemia.
 Dates are also rich in potassium which helps maintain a healthy nervous system.
 Dates are also a good source of selenium.
 Selenium is an antioxidant that supports the function of the thyroid and the immune system.
-Other nutrients in dates: vitamin A, calcium, phosphorus, potassium, thiamine,riboflavin and niacin.
-Dates have a warming effect and can…
+Other nutrients in dates: vitamin A, calcium, phosphorus, potassium, thiamine, riboflavin and niacin.
+Dates have a warming effect and…

 Broccoli (Brassica Oleacea) origins from the Mediterranean and Asia Minor and came to Italy in the 18th Century.
 Within the next few centuries, it was introduced to northern Europe.
 Broccoli is related to both cabbage and cauliflower and used to be called Italian asparagus.
 In Italian, “Brocco” means arm or branch.
 Broccoli is a spectacular plant, full of nutrients, potassium, vitamin A, C and E, folic acid, thiamine, riboflavin, niacin, beta-carotene and fiber.
 Another component in broccoli is sulforaphane, which activates a cell-protective protein in the body, it also helps with the development of enzymes that protect blood vessels (which in turn helps diabetics as they have a five times higher risk for cardiovascular diseases such as myocardial infarction or stroke)ö and it can even…